pitfail/pitfail-reports/report3/domain.rst

 How the Domain Model Has Changed
 ================================

-The original domain model diagram looked like this:
+The original domain model diagram looked like this (Figure :ref:`origdomain`):

 .. figure:: figures/domain/original-domain.pdf
     :width: 90%

+    :label:`origdomain` The original domain model.

 The single biggest change has been the addition of many more domain specific concepts to the model.
 This is mostly due to our improved understanding of the